 We welcome new and exciting ideas for our annual exhibitions from professional curators and institutions.

-From 2021, we are building on the Winter Exhibition Programme to create a year-round programme of cross-artform activities, from music to live performance and talks.
+From 2021, we are building on the Exhibition Programme to create a year-round programme of cross-artform activities, from music to live performance and talks.
 We recommend that you talk to us about your project, and you should certainly read our Exhibition Report, but we want to make almost anything possible.
 Head to our Cultural Programme page for more information.

 ‘What a beautiful place!
 There was so much to see – I feel like I’ve been transported somewhere out of this world!’